 2. Similar-competition level: a peer-group baseline computed from related competitions.
 This intermediate anchor is blended in when the competition has fewer matches.

-Finding the Neighbors: a Causal Index
+Finding the Neighbors: Dynamic Scopes & Causal Index

 Causality is a hard constraint: a match can only be compared to matches that happened before it.
 The scaling (standardisation) applied to features is itself recomputed at each point in time using only past data, so that no future information ever leaks into the neighbor search.

-From Neighbors to Probabilities
+From Neighbors to Probabilities: The "9-State" Calibration

 Interpretation